jokelley/Pmex-GenomicConvergence/6_Structural_Variant_Identification.md

 	samfilter.sh bamfile [scaffold] 1

-This produces sam files for each scaffold called [scaffold].se.sam These files are used as input into SECluster (included with SVMerge)
+This produces sam files for each scaffold called [scaffold].se.sam.
+These files are used as input into SECluster (included with SVMerge)

 	SECluster.pl -f [scaffold].se.sam -q 20 -m 5 -c 5 -r [scaffold] > name.[scaffold].clusters

-q=read mapping quality [20 is the recommended value] m=minimum reads to form a cluster [5 is the recommended value] c=minimum reads in each forward and reverse cluster [5 is the recommended value]
+q=read mapping quality [20 is the recommended value], m=minimum reads to form a cluster [5 is the recommended value], c=minimum reads in each forward and reverse cluster [5 is the recommended value]

 ## 6. Filter and merge calls

-Filter and merge calls from the different SV callers From your main working directory, use the filterAndMerge.pl script included with SVMerge
+Filter and merge calls from the different SV callers.
+From your main working directory, use the filterAndMerge.pl script included with SVMerge

 	filterAndMerge.pl -c configfile